Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Student Study Rooms

-KHSC-KansasCOM has numerous rooms, on-campus, reserved for use as student study rooms.
+KHSU-KansasCOM has numerous rooms, on-campus, reserved for use as student study rooms.
 Those study rooms vary in size and can be reserved by students for use during operational hours.

 Students should book study rooms via CampusGroups Room Reservation System.
 Only one student must book the space if multiple individuals plan to study with them.
 Student study rooms are available during operational hours for use by students, exclusively.
-All other conference rooms on-campus are reserved during business hours (8 a.m. to 5 p.m.) for use by faculty, staff, and KHSC-KansasCOM business.
+All other conference rooms on-campus are reserved during business hours (8 a.m. to 5 p.m.) for use by faculty, staff, and KHSU-KansasCOM business.

-All students must comply with the KHSC-KansasCOM study space policies to ensure that the reservation and use of study spaces, on-campus, is handled in as fair and equitable as possible.
+All students must comply with the KHSU-KansasCOM study space policies to ensure that the reservation and use of study spaces, on-campus, is handled in as fair and equitable as possible.
 There are a variety of student spaces, on-campus, which are set aside and reserved for student usage.
 Rooms will be reserved and noted as reserved.
-All students should observe the status of any room on campus and adhere to KHSC-KansasCOM policy.
+All students should observe the status of any room on campus and adhere to KHSU-KansasCOM policy.

 There are a variety of room types that can be used as study space: open areas within the building, and library space.